Personal, Social, Health, Economic Education (PSHEE) & Citizenship

 - Careers education and guidance.

-Work experience takes place at the end of Year 10, when students go out into the ‘world of work’ on a one week placement.
-Students are involved in arranging their own placement.
-The school monitors students during their placement.
+This takes place towards the end of Year 10, when students go out into the ‘world of work’.
+Students are involved in arranging their own placements.
+The school monitors students during their placements.
 All placements are rigorously checked for the relevant insurances and health and safety regulations.